GSteve-Paul/Exact/README.md

 [Exact](https://gitlab.com/JoD/exact) solves decision and optimization problems formulated as integer linear programs.
 Under the hood, it converts integer variables to binary (0-1) variables and applies highly efficient propagation routines and strong cutting-planes / pseudo-Boolean conflict analysis.

 Exact is a fork of [RoundingSat](https://gitlab.com/MIAOresearch/roundingsat) and improves upon its predecessor in reliability, performance and ease-of-use.
+In particular, Exact supports integer variables, reified linear constraints, multiplication constraints, and propagation and count inferences.
 The name "Exact" reflects that the answers are fully sound, as approximate and floating-point calculations only occur in heuristic parts of the algorithm.
 As such, Exact can soundly be used for verification and theorem proving, where its envisioned ability to emit machine-checkable certificates of optimality and unsatisfiability should prove useful.

-## Stay updated

-Follow [@ExactSolver](https://twitter.com/ExactSolver) on Twitter and join the [reddit community](https://reddit.com/r/exact).

 ## Features